Hunting down the similar words between Japanese & Turkish

 K -1 X

-We consider up, left, and up-left diagonals.
-Remember that up or left means a dash, while diagonal means a letter comparison:
+We consider the values from the top, left, and top-left diagonals.
+Recall that moving up or left indicates a gap, while a diagonal move involves a letter comparison:

-Since the matching case has the highest value, the maximum value will be 1, therefore the value to fill that cell is 1
+Since the diagonal match yields the highest value, the maximum value is 1.
+Therefore, we fill that cell with 1:

 K